alexnardini/FLAM3_for_SideFX_Houdini/README.md

 and use the Houdini vcc compiler provided.
 Type `vcc -h` to get help.

-So, with time I may get to those, other wise help your self. hope you enjoy, I had a blast and having a blast using it!
+So, with time I may get to those, other wise help your self.
+Hope you enjoy, I had a blast and still having a blast using it!